 Our plan by 1:00 PM is to be on the road to a treasured southwest national park: Zion, which is also an excellent birding site with its wide range of elevations and the Virgin River running through.
 Zion National Park is a fantastic realm of steep canyon walls, great domes and towers.
 Our lodgings is in Springdale, the gateway community to the park, where we get a great overview of the “temples,” natural domes that inspired the early Mormon pioneers of the region.

 Driving into Zion, we stop at a birding hotspot along the Virgin River which provides easy passage for migrants and a breeding home for colorful species such as Western Tanager and Lazuli Bunting.
 This is the lowest elevation and most arid section of Zion National Park and vicinity.
-We settle into our lodgings in the artisan town of Springdale and have dinner at a favorite local restaurant.
+We settle into our lodgings in Zion N.P, and have dinner in the park.

 While at Zion, we use a convenient and environmentally friendly shuttle bus system to see the park, with the opportunity to walk short vista point trails.
 Here we look up to witness the bold power of erosion and the Earth’s movement.
 Local highlights are the narrows of the Virgin River, the Emerald Pools, and the Weeping Wall.
 The deep chasm of Zion Canyon displays a palette of reds, oranges, deep salmon, pink, yellow, and cream.
 Across these rocks we watch for hunting Peregrine Falcon or even a majestic Golden Eagle.